dyrector-io/darklens/README.md

     2. Goto `web/frontend` and run `npm start`
     3. The app will be available on `localhost:8000`

-    > Make sure the `dev-traefik` container is running as it routes the traffic between the frontand and the backend
+    > Make sure the `dev-traefik` container is running as it routes the traffic between the frontend and the backend